Scott Carney

 Carney was the first American journalist to write about "Iceman" Wim Hof in a 2014 article in Playboy.
 The book that came out of that research, What Doesn't Kill Us, spent two months on the New York Times bestseller list in 2017.
 His 2020 book, The Wedge, explores the core concepts of the Wim Hof Method and applies them to a wide array of physical training.

-He reported from Chennai, India between 2006–2009.
-In 2015 he founded the tiny Denver-based media company Foxtopus Ink, which produces audio books, video courses and podcasts.
+He reported from Chennai, India, between 2006 and 2009.
+In 2015 he founded the Denver-based media company Foxtopus Ink, which produces audio books, video courses and podcasts.
 In 2018 Foxtopus Ink released the first season of the podcast Wild Thing on the search for bigfoot.